mgrubisic/ai_bootcamp_foundations/README.md

 # AI Bootcamp — Foundations of AI

-Repository containts the course materials of the AI Bootcamp - Foundations of AI, one week course held by [LARES](https://www.lares.fer.hr/lares), [Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en?), University of Zagreb.
+Repository contains the course materials of the AI Bootcamp - Foundations of AI, one week course held by [LARES](https://www.lares.fer.hr/lares), [Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en?), University of Zagreb.

 Everything runs in **Google Colab**, in your browser.
 Nothing to install, no GPU needed, no credit card.
 Data and notebooks are fetched automatically from